 The one disadvantage of unicasting is that it strains bandwidth and other network resources.
 This may lead to server overload, which will consequently cause performance issues.

-It can also cause latency during peak hours when multiple users request the same content, but it’s delivered separately.
+It can also cause latency during peak hours when multiple users request the duplicate content, but it’s delivered separately.

 Legal Complications and Avoiding Illegal IPTV Services

-However, verifying an IPTV service’s legitimacy is challenging because it depends on various factors.
+However, verifying the legitimacy of an IPTV service is challenging because it depends on several factors.
 We never endorse copyright violations.
 However, we champion your right to privacy.
-Therefore, I recommend using a reliable VPN service like ExpressVPN with IPTV.
+Therefore, I recommend using a reliable VPN service such as ExpressVPN with IPTV.

 Check out our post on whether IPTV is legal for more information.